-Note: GR 521 and GR 524

-Note: GR 525D is reserved for ELMBA and MSMBA students.
-GR525P is reserved for PMBA, MS and Certificate students for whom it is required.
+Prerequisite(s): GR 521 and GR 524 or AC 611 Note: GR 525D is reserved for ELMBA and MSMBA students.
+GR 525P is reserved for PMBA, MS and Certificate students for whom it is required.

 The objective of this course is to provide an applied understanding of the finance concepts and tools of analysis used in measuring firm performance and in making investment decisions that create value.
 This will be achieved through instructor conferences and the use of cases.
 The main concepts we will cover are financial statements, ratio analysis, financial planning, the time value of money, capital budgeting, capital structure, the cost of capital and asset valuation.